cozis/website-stuff/001_the_network_stack.md

 # Building web apps from scratch - The Network Stack - Part 1

 Our web application will use **sockets** to handle the transmission of bytes over the network.
 They are kernel objects we can use to tell the operating system how to handle our networking operations.
 There is a lot going on under the hood of sockets, so this simplifies our work quite a bit!
 But even then, we should understand what the OS is doing for us.
 This will allow us to use the interface correctly.
 This and the few posts following will go into exactly that!
-We will see how networks work with a string bias towards what we need for our project.
+We will see how networks work with a strong bias towards what we need for our project.

 ## The Network Stack

-The Internet, or internets in general, are quite a complex beast!
-So much so that writing a simple explanation without it being overly simplistic is quite a challenge.
+The Internet, or internets in general, are quite a complex thing!
+So much so that writing a concise explanation without it being overly simplistic is quite a challenge.
 But maybe that's not a problem: we just want a general framework for how our web app will interact with the external world.

 <br />
 <br />